Laughing Rooster Eats

 Top Tip

 Cinnamon Red Hot candies can be hard to find in some areas, so stock up when you see them.
-Usually, they are easiest to find around Christmas time.
+They are easiest to find around Christmas time.

 Cinnamon Applesauce Jello ingredients.